 At Bowmandale we have a system of house teams.
 Children are allocated a house on starting school, with siblings being given the same house.
-We have five houses named after the local rivers, Ancholme, Hull, Humber, Ouse and Trent.
-Each house is given a different area of responsibility and has two elected house captains - a boy and a girl.
+We have five houses named after the local rivers: Ancholme, Hull, Humber, Ouse and Trent.
+Each house has two elected house captains - a boy and a girl.
 These ten house captains then form the school council.

 At the end of each week, the number of stars awarded to each team are counted and an average calculated.
 The team with the highest average for that week wins an extra 10 mins playtime and gets the house trophy.

-The School Council made up of the house captains.
+The School Council is made up of the house captains.
 We are all keen to keep our school running as well as we can.
 Our house team members voted for us because we have several useful skills for the role; skills like listening, speaking clearly, being organised and having ideas to share.
 We have what is called 'the pupil voice' which means we represent all the children in our classes, bringing their ideas to each meeting.